Chandler Smith

-Chandler Michael Smith (born June 26, 2002) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 38 Ford F-150 for Front Row Motorsports and part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
+Chandler Michael Smith Sr. (born June 26, 2002) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 38 Ford F-150 for Front Row Motorsports, part-time in the NASCAR O'Reilly Auto Parts Series driving the No. 5 Ford Mustang Dark Horse for Hettinger Racing and part-time in the NASCAR Cup Series, driving the No. 36 Ford Mustang Dark Horse also for Front Row Motorsports.

-Smith was a member of Toyota Racing Development's TD2 driver development system from 2018 until the end of 2022 but rejoined the program for 2024, before leaving at the end of the year again.
+Smith was a member of Toyota Racing Development's TD2 driver development system from 2018 until the end of 2022 but rejoined the program for 2024, before leaving at the end of the year again to rejoin the Truck Series.
+In 2027, he will drive for Richard Childress Racing in the O'Reilly Auto Parts Series.